Olympics 2021: NBC faces 'hell of a challenge' producing Tokyo Games after spectators are barred from competitions - KESQ

 “It becomes all the more important to have people mic’d,” he explained.
 “To have the coaches mic’d.
 To have boom mic’s close by.
 That’s really going to be a key.
 All that kind of peripheral stuff from the competitors and the support staff are going to become more important than ever.”

+An NBC Sports spokesperson said in a statement Thursday that the network is “disappointed that there won’t be spectators at the events.”
+But the spokesperson added that NBC has “long had plans for enhancing the viewing experience across our many platforms.”

+“We’ve had a lot of experience with events without spectators throughout the pandemic,” the spokesperson said.
+“Although unfortunate, this won’t diminish the incredible stories and achievements of the athletes from Team USA and around the world.”

-NBC has also said that it plans to have cameras in the homes of the families of athletes.
+NBC has previously said that it plans to have cameras in the homes of the families of athletes.

 Rob Hyland, the producer of NBC’s prime time Olympics show, said at a press event in late-June that for months his team had worked on a plan called “Friends and Family” aimed at highlighting moments between athletes and their loves ones.